internetarchive/dweb-mirror/API.md

-#API for dweb-mirror v0.1.0
+#API for dweb-mirror v0.2.0

-This document covers the API for v0.1.0 of dweb-mirror which will be the first semi-stable one.
+This document covers the API for v0.2.0 of dweb-mirror which is semi-stable now.

 #### Outline of APIs